Skip to content

 This is one of those questions, I’m sorry to say, that science not only doesn’t have a satisfactory answer for right now, but will probably never have one.
 Although there’s a lot we can say about this question, we face fundamental limitations by the very nature of the scientific enterprise.
 Here’s why.

 The Universe is a vast, diverse, and interesting place, full of matter and energy, in various forms, playing out on the stage of spacetime, in accordance with the laws of physics.
 This is exemplified by this Hubble space telescope image of galaxy cluster IDCS J1426.5+3508.
-While this is certainly an example of “something” existing within the Universe, can “nothing” even physically exist at all?
+While this is certainly an example of “something” existing within the Universe, it is debatable whether “nothing” can even physically exist, or whether it’s solely confined to the realm of philosophy.

 Credit: NASA, ESA, and M. Brodwin (University of Missouri)